Rammechh/Scaler_Problems/README.md

 letter rank += 1
        * rank += (letter_rank * self.fact(n-i-1) // denominator)
    * return the rank after all pass

+### 2) Compute nCr % m
+  + Use Dp Approach - If we calculate nCr by calculating factorial of each number and then doing n! / (r! * (n-r)!) % m.
+This will not work as the factorial can be very large and will cause overflow.
+As we know nCr = n-1Cr-1 + n-1Cr.
+So we will use Dynamic Programming approach and calculate the value of nCr.

 Day34_Recursion
 =================